appium/appium/docs/en/writing-running-appium/caps.md

 ***Application dependencies***

-`additionalAppDependencies` array specifies additional dependencies of the application under test that build tools should know about when building the Espresso server.
-For example: `[ "com.google.android.material:material:1.0.0" ]`.
+`additionalAppDependencies` and `additionalAndroidTestDependencies` array specify additional dependencies of the application under test that build tools should know about when building the Espresso server.
+For example: `"additionalAndroidTestDependencies": [ "com.google.android.material:material:1.0.0" ]`.

-Items belonging to this array are translated to `implementation` lines in Gradle build files of the Espresso server.
+Items belonging to `additionalAppDependencies` array are translated to `implementation` lines in Gradle build files of the Espresso server. `additionalAndroidTestDependencies` are translated to `androidTestImplementation`.

 ### iOS Only